tijs/atproto-to-fediverse/README.md

   using OAuth
 - **Automatic syncing**: Checks for new Bluesky posts every 15 minutes and cross-posts them to Mastodon
-- **Skips spam**: Only syncs posts not replies, reposts etc so hopefully only things that makes sense in the Mastodon context
+- **Smart filtering**: Only syncs regular posts, not replies, reposts, or posts that start with mentions, so hopefully only content that makes sense in the Mastodon context
 - **Smart transformations**: Converts Bluesky mentions (@handle.bsky.social) to profile links since they don't exist on Mastodon
 - **Media support**: Uploads images and videos from Bluesky to your Mastodon